braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify_features/shopify_catalogs/back_in_stock.md

 Back-in-stock notifications for Braze Shopify catalogs are currently in early access.
 Contact your account manager if you're interested in participating in this early access.
 {% endalert %}

 When a customer clicks an item, we'll automatically subscribe them to receive back-in-stock notifications for that item.
-Once the item's inventory quantity meets your inventory rule (such as an inventory larger than 100), all subscribers will be elgible for notifications through a campaign or Canvas.
+Once the item's inventory quantity is greater than zero, all subscribers will be elgible for notifications through a campaign or Canvas.
 However, only users who opted into notifications will receive notifications.

 ## How back-in-stock notifications work